-So I decided for the time being to put up an antenna only when the weather is fair (i.e., no chance of lightning).
+So I decided for the time being to put up an antenna only when the weather is fair, that is, no chance of lightning.

 I temporarily mount the antennas above my deck, sitting atop a 7′ pole that rises from a mount attached to our deck.
 It takes me just a few minutes to mount/dismount the antennas using this system.